 Thanks for reading our blog on retiring in Utah.
 Did we inspire you to spend your final years here?

-At Rock House Financial, a fee-only financial advisor in Farmington, Utah, financial planning is the focus, and we work with many folks who are thinking of retiring here in Utah or its surrounding states.
+At Rock House Financial, a fee-only financial advisor in Davis County, Utah, financial planning is the focus, and we work with many folks who are thinking of retiring here in Utah or its surrounding states.
 If you would like to speak with us, please reach out.

 AARP.
 (2022, December 28th).
 Which states tax Social Security benefits? https://www.aarp.org/retirement/social-security/questions-answers/which-states-do-not-tax-social-security-benefits.html